pollend/CSAFE-Chapman-University/README.md

 `docker-compose build app`

 This command opens an interactive shell inside of your container, where you can run `rake` commands.
 Run this inside `/csafe-app`.
+This command spins up both the rails and mysql server.

 `docker-compose run --rm --service-ports app bash`

 To start all the containers, do this inside `/csafe-app`:

 `docker-compose up`

+## Connecting to the mysql server

+Connect using DataGrip on `localhost:3306` using `username: root` `password: root`.
+This should be changed in a production environment.

 ### OSX